jtgraham38/ContentOracle_AI_Chat/readme.txt

 That is where ContentOracle AI Chat comes in.
 ContentOracle AI Chat bridges the gap between the unique insights your organization offers in your blog content and the power of AI to clearly and concisely get site visitors the information they are looking for.
 What results is a user experience that doesn’t give vistors a generic answer, but rather an answer uniquely tailored based on your content.
 Add to this the fact that our AI can recommend relevant posts, products, events, and more based on a goal you set, semantic content anaysis, and a suite of analytic features, and you’ve got a game-changing addition to your user's experience on your website.

+Note: this plugin requires you to make a ContentOracle AI Chat account in order to make the plugin work.
+More details below...

 == Installation ==
 1. Upload the plugin files to the `/wp-content/plugins/plugin-name` directory, or install the plugin through the WordPress plugins screen directly.